 2018 Oscar Predictions: Best Original Song

-Best Original Song doesn’t always go to the best bunch.
-Oftentimes, it’s a popularity content and this year is no different.
+Best Original Song doesn’t always go to the best song.
+Oftentimes, it’s a popularity contest, like last year’s “City of Stars” win, and this year is no different.

-The La La Land songwriting team worked on The Greatest Showman, and the number “This Is Me” has certainly been the talking point as it champions diversity.
-The song won at the Golden Globes, and will see a nomination here.
+The La La Land songwriting team, massive marketing in itself, worked on The Greatest Showman, and the number “This Is Me” has certainly been the talking point of the season as it champions diversity and is almost frustratingly catchy.
+The song won at the Golden Globes, and was a theme at the Winter Olympics.
+It’s not a lock, but it’s the most obvious choice to make and, as “City of Stars” showed last year, that could easily be the right choice.

 “Mystery of Love,” Sufjan Stevens — Call Me by Your Name